-As an owner of, or investor in rental property, you could be in a position to take advantage of many deductions in addition to potentially receiving cash flow.
+As an owner of or investor in rental property, you could take advantage of many deductions in addition to potentially receiving cash flow.
 Prospective tax benefits are one reason why many investors turn to rental real estate ownership.

-But what happens if you own a rental property – or properties – in which losses were incurred during a specific year?
+But what happens if you own a rental property – or properties – where losses were incurred during a specific year?
 Can those losses on rental property carry forward?

 Passive Income and Expenses

 The answer to the above depends on whether you’re an “active” participant (as in a full-time, employed real estate professional) or a “passive” one (a real estate investor).
-For purposes of this article, let’s assume that you are not a real estate professional who buys, sells or rents properties for a living.
-Rather, you’re an investor who likes the potential benefits that come from real estate ownership.
+For the purposes of this article, let’s assume that you are not a real estate professional who buys, sells, or rents properties for a living.
+Rather, you’re an investor who likes the potential benefits of real estate ownership.

-Before continuing, the main rule of thumb is that gains and losses associated with rental real estate are considered passive, with few exceptions.
+Before continuing, the main rule of thumb is that rental real estate gains and losses are considered passive, with a few exceptions.
 According to the IRS, “passive activities include trade or business activities in which you don’t materially participate.”
 The IRS includes real estate investment/ownership as a passive activity.

 Carrying it Forward

-Now let’s get back to the question of this article – whether losses on rental property can be carried forward.
+Now let’s return to the question of this article – whether losses on rental property can be carried forward.
 The answer is yes.
 You can carry forward those losses until the entire amount is used up.

 Understanding investment real estate income and expenses can be tricky.
 As such, when considering losses on your rental property, be sure to work with a professional tax advisor, who can help you through the process and answer any questions you might have.